ddrohan/android-101-labs-as/session4/lab/md/step05.md

 <b>note the added onClick attributes for each MenuItem, it directly corresponds to the method names in our Base class </b>

-We can now refactor our Donate & Report classes and <b>Remove</b> the menu event handling code in both classes.
+We can now refactor our Donate & Report classes and <b>Remove</b> the menu inflation and event handling code in both classes.

 So, both classes should look as follows: